 Customer Service Excellence Award

-We are delighted to announce that we are the first GP Practice in Yorkshire - and we believe only the third in the country to meet the standard required to be awarded the National Customer Service Excellence Award.
+We are delighted to announce that as the first GP Practice in Yorkshire - and we believe only the third in the country - to meet the standard required to be awarded the National Customer Service Excellence Award we have now been reassessed and retained the award for another year.
 We value the service we provide to our patients highly and this recognises our current and continuing efforts to improve the experience all patients have when contacting our surgery.
+We'll be due another assessment at the end of 2015 and expect to retain the award again.
 For more information please see the page opposite.....

 High blood pressure is just one of the risk factors for developing heart and circulatory disease, along with high cholesterol , diabetes and other lifestyle factors.
 As many as 5 million people in the UK are walking around, undiagnosed, with high blood pressure.